 Palm Wax

-Warosoku are sometimes made from palm wax, which are extracted from palm fruits.
+Warosoku is sometimes made from palm wax, which is extracted from palm fruits.
 These candles produce less soot as compared to Western candles made from paraffin wax.
 In addition, palm-based candles have a longer burning time.

 Soy Wax